 For many companies, one of the biggest cost centers outside of inventory is often payroll.
 In today’s competitive economy, companies are continually challenged to produce more with less human capital.
 And as your operations grow, so does the labor needed to track inventory.

 If you are considering implementing a barcode system, it is critical to justify the cost.
-Implementing a barcode system in place of manual operations eliminates the need to manually enter data on a spreadsheet or with paper and pen.
+Implementing a barcode system and utilizing a handheld inventory device, like a mobile computer, in place of manual operations eliminates the need to manually enter data on a spreadsheet or with paper and pen.
 This automation drastically reduces the labor needed to track inventory.

 For example, if it currently takes two employees 1,000 hours each per year at a rate of $10 per hour to perform data entry, then your company can generate a savings of more than $20,000 per year by using an automated barcode data collection system in place of manual efforts.